burakguven/laminterp/README.md

 app app add 1 2
 ```

 Note that functions can take only one argument.
-Functions that effectively have multiple arguments can be created with [currying](https://en.wikipedia.org/wiki/Currying).
+Functions that effectively take multiple arguments can be created with [currying](https://en.wikipedia.org/wiki/Currying).
 So in the above example, `add` doesn't actually take two arguments.
 Instead, `app add 1` returns another function that adds `1` to its argument.
 Said another way, the example might be rewritten more explicitly as:

 ```
 app (app add 1) 2